Water everywhere, but not a lot to drink in Bangkok

 Big C Supercenter Pcl, which has 37 stores in and around Bangkok, said it was working hard to bring stocks into the capital and had turned to small producers because only one major supplier, Thai Nam Thip, was operating.

-He said the firm was able to supply its stores across the country with 11,000 cases a day, or 112,000 litres, down from more than 30,000 cases prior to the crisis.
+He said the firm was able to supply its stores across the country with 11,000 cases a day, or 112,000 liters, down from more than 30,000 cases prior to the crisis.

 "Demand has skyrocketed," a spokesman said.
 "As soon as supplies reach the stores, they're gone in minutes."